OrdnanceSurvey/GeoDataViz-Toolkit/Colours/README.md

 ## Update 01/05/2024

-We have recently added two new CVD friendly diverging colour palettes which you can find when downloading GDV colour palettes v0.8.pdf
+We have recently added two new CVD friendly diverging colour palettes and a new CVD Red/Amber/Green colour pallet which you can find when downloading GDV colour palettes v0.8.pdf

 _You can view and download the colour palette PDF from this repository.
 You can also use the JSON to reference the colours in your web projects._